 The Orson-Welles starring, Alexander Korda produced, Carol Reed directed, and Graham Greene screenwritten film, ‘The Third Man’ (1949) is regarded as one of the best espionage films of all time.
 In short however, it is also likely in retrospect to be a piece of anti-American propaganda.
 (Suggestion: Listen to the nifty theme music below while you read the blog.)

-The story centers around two Americans: Holly Martins, a naive writer who comes to spy-riddled post-war Vienn, Austria in search of a paying job, offered by his long-time friend Harry Lime.
+The story centers around two Americans: Holly Martins, a naive writer who comes to spy-riddled post-war Vienna, Austria in search of a paying job, offered by his long-time friend Harry Lime.
 As Martins quickly learns from authorities, Lime is a loathsome black marketeer who has died just prior to Martins’ arrival in Vienna.
-Amdist a backdrop of the enchanting work of Anton Karas’ zither throughout the musical score, a tale of betrayal plays out between the Western and Soviet partitions of Vienna, with Lime always at the center of the drama.
+Henceforth a tale of betrayal plays out between the Western and Soviet partitions of Vienna, with Lime always at the center of the drama.

 Myriad critics have examined Lime’s character from the lens of clinical psychopathy or similar personality disorders – noted even by Robert Hare, developer of the Hare-PCL psychopathy inventory (Hare 2011).
 Indeed, Lime’s smug smile, disregard and manipulation of those who care about him, musings on the profitability of murder, and other nefarious acts portray a character nobody could (or should) love.